 The zoot suit was a style of dress that became popular during the late 1930s among young people, especially young African Americans and Mexican Americans, who were into swing dancing and jazz music.

-Young people continued to wear the style and the suits soon became associated with delinquency and crime.
-Most wearers were simply rebellious youths, many in inner city urban areas like Harlem and Los Angeles, trying to form a culture all their own.
+Young people continued to wear the style, and the suits soon became associated with delinquency and crime.
+Most wearers were simply rebellious youths, many in inner city areas like Harlem and Los Angeles, trying to form a culture all their own.
 The wearers of zoot suits were seen as being unpatriotic, and tensions between zoot-suiters and military servicemen stationed in California erupted in a week of violent street fighting in Los Angeles in mid-1943 that came to be known as the Zoot Suit Riots.

 On the west, the tie and hat were replaced by hair greased back into a tail.
 The zoot suit was usually wool and in black pinstripes, plaids or very bright colors like red, royal blue, yellow and purple.
 Some zoot suit styles featured a dark suit jacket worn over light zoot “chino” pants.
 The homemade jackets had very large patch pockets on either side.
-Extra wide and short ties, matching pocket square and big fluffy bow ties were most popular with performing musicians.
+Extra-wide and short ties, a matching pocket square, and big fluffy bow ties were most popular with performing musicians.

-Fardi Chenounce in A History of Mens Fashion describes the zoot suit perfectly:
+Fardi Chenounce in A History of Men’s Fashion describes the zoot suit perfectly:

 “The original American outfit was the zoot suit, with its oversized jacket (often double breasted, always wide shoulders) that might be striped or checked, fell to the knees and hung like some baggy frock coat.
-Low-Crotched zoot pants that were held up by eccentric suspenders, swallowed the lower half of the bust, then skirted around the hips and bagged at the thighs before narrowing to sit softly on fine, lightweight shoes.
+Low-crotched zoot pants that were held up by eccentric suspenders, swallowed the lower half of the bust, then skirted around the hips and bagged at the thighs before narrowing to sit softly on fine, lightweight shoes.
 This euphoric costume would be completed- or rather, rendered more glorious by striking, luxuriantly hand painted tie, a colorful pocket-handkerchief, an endless watch chain, and a wide-brimmed hat.”

-parties to the new American “jazz” music.
-They wore double breasted pin stripe suits with high pinched in waists, extra-large lapels and carried a rolled umbrella.
-To archive the oversized suit look many economical young men purchased suits in a few sizes up and modified them to form the tight waist and shorter trousers.
+In Germany, the “Swing Kids” danced in underground parties to the new American “jazz” music.
+They wore double breasted pinstripe suits with high, pinched-in waists, extra-large lapels, and carried a rolled umbrella.
+To archive the oversized suit look, many economical young men purchased suits in a few sizes up and modified them to form the tight waist and shorter trousers.

-Buy Zoot Suits
+Buying Modern Zoot Suits

 - Stacy Adams is a modern brand that you might be able to find locally or online.
 Their signature style has embraced 1940s fashion since the 1990s revival.
 You can still find vintage inspired hats, shoes and some suits both on their website and at other retailers that carry the Stacy Adams line.
 Other options for Zoot Suits are:

-and more choices online:
+Here are some more choices online: